28/11/2015

 1. Crafty Provenance

-So as a consumer how can you tell where a product is really made and by whom?
-In short you can’t.
-That’s how the Provenance Cowboys work, they ride into town on the long swishy coat tails of genuine brewers and distillers with their smoke and mirrors and piss us all off.
+So as a consumer how can you tell where a product is made and by whom?
+In short, you can’t.
+That’s how the Provenance Cowboys work, they ride into town on the long swishy coattails of genuine brewers and distillers with their smoke and mirrors and piss us all off.

-Do we all want to sort this issue?
+Do we all want to sort this issue out?
 Yes.

 2. Licencing Laws

 I’ve touched on this before, how tourists can’t buy from a craft brewer, cider maker or distiller unless they have a €70,000 pub licence.
-It’s also the same stupid legislation that prevents brewers and distillers from opening a pop up for Christmas.
-Or selling on line.
+It’s also the same stupid legislation that prevents brewers and distillers from opening a pop-up for Christmas or selling drinks online.

 Do we want updated licencing laws that allow a craft brewer/distiller/cider maker to sell what they make where they make it?
 Yup.
-OK, how about special one off licences that can be attached to a venue (farmers market) or outlet (pop up shop) – so we can sell at these locations direct to the public?
-Let’s have a show of hands?
+OK, how about special one-off licences that can be attached to a venue (farmers market) or outlet (pop-up shop) – so we can sell at these locations directly to the public?
+Let’s have a show of hands.
 Yup again.

 3. Duty break